Fenoemos/MyArchive/[Project] Coursera/Google Business Intelligence Professional Certificate/[Readme] 1 BI documents for Google Fiber.md

 + [Project Requirement Document]()
 + [Strategy Document]()

-**_Note:_** My response, based on my perspective, below may be different from the real and correct answer provided in the course.
+**_Note:_** My response, based on my perspective, may be different from the real and correct answer provided in the course.